 The EU-funded project SAGRES (Services activations for growing Eurosure’s success) objective was to assist the EU security services, including FRONTEX and EMSA, better monitor European waters.

 SAGRES sought to use space satellite capability and earth observation imagery to better track vessel movements and detect suspicious activity.
 Specifically, project partners tested and validated the technology available for monitoring non-European coasts that have been identified as regular departure points for migrant boats.

 For more information, see Services Activations for Growing Eurosur’s Success.

 Satellite-based Maritime Surveillance of the Atlantic and Artic Sea areas

-ANISTIAMO is an ESA/ESRIN funded project addressing challenges in satellite-based maritime surveillance from the Atlantic to the Artic Sea areas.
-The project builds on previous research that focused on satellite derived information for maritime security and surveillance.
-Using newly launched satellite EO technology and emerging data provision techniques images of the sea can be retrieved.
-These can then further processed using improved data fusion and analysis techniques to determine vessel locations and correlated with positional information emitted from vessels; resulting in improved surveillance and detection of suspect vessels or behaviour.
+ANISTIAMO is an ESA/ESRIN funded project addressing challenges in satellite-based maritime surveillance from the Atlantic to the Arctic Sea areas.
+The project builds on previous research that focused on satellite-derived information for maritime security and surveillance.
+Using newly launched satellite EO technology and emerging data provision techniques, images of the sea can be retrieved.
+These can then be further processed using improved data fusion and analysis techniques to determine vessel locations and correlated with positional information emitted from vessels, resulting in improved surveillance and detection of suspect vessels or behaviour.

 Improving Maritime Border Surveillance

 PERSEUS was a large scale demonstration project in the area of EU Maritime surveillance aimed at monitoring illegal migration and other criminal activity at sea.
 The EU Maritime surveillance System sought to identify, test and integrate innovative technologies and satellite capability to improve the monitoring and surveillance of European waters by the generation of a common situational picture.